 The Wheaton May in Asia program also explores various Asian cultures and societies, focusing on a different part of Asia each year, such as Beijing, Bangkok, Tokyo, Hong Kong, or Singapore.

-Requirements for the Asian Studies POS are 36 hours beyond all general education requirements from the following three categories:
+Requirements for the Asian Studies IDS are 36 hours beyond all general education requirements from the following three categories:

 - Core Courses: 12 hours including RELI 212 World Religions: Asia (2)